 I really want to talk to these guys.

-You don't want to sit up a little bit.
+You don't want to sit up a little bit?

-What is a medi bed?
+What is a muddy bed?

 I don't know.